 SWKS COVID-19 UPDATE Area sees few new cases

-Finney County added four new positive confirmed COVID-19 cases with an overall total of 6,092 as of Wednesday, with a decrease to 34 active positive cases being monitored.
+Finney County added two new positive confirmed COVID-19 cases with an overall total of 6,094 as of Friday with an increase to 36 active positive cases being monitored.

-Of the Finney County cases, there are two individuals currently hospitalized as of Wednesday, and there has been a total to 49 deaths.
-A total of 11,795 cases have tested negative for COVID-19.
-There are 14 cases pending as of Wednesday.
+Of the Finney County cases, there are two individuals currently hospitalized as of Wednesday, and there has been one additional death as of Friday bringing the total to 50 deaths.
+A total of 11,826 cases have tested negative for COVID-19.
+There are five cases pending as of Friday.
 The positivity rate for this week has decreased to seven percent.

 The Finney County Health Department has announced that COVID-19 vaccines are now available to any person who lives or works in Kansas, 12 years of age and older.
 Those under 18 must have parental consent.
 As of Wednesday, 16,933 vaccines have been given.
 This number includes second-dose vaccines.